NGoel-7/MNIST-Digit-Classification/README.md

 ## Description and Results

-Achieved 91.4 % training accuracy for a dataseet containing samples like the following:
+Achieved 91.4 % training accuracy for a dataset containing samples like the following:
 <img width="1150" height="282" alt="image" src="https://github.com/user-attachments/assets/00777a4c-54db-4dad-a309-d33058e21662" />

-Model details and justifications can be found in _Project Report.pdf_
+Model details and justifications can be found in _Project Report.pdf_ Data set used for public training score can be found in _data.7z_